aswinkumar1999/iBot-Hexapod_RL/README.md

 - Adjusted the Damping and Stiffness factor of the Bot
 - Added Transformation matrix for Easier SIM2REAL deployment.
 - General Stability of the bot improved and resembles much more closer to the real bot.

+# Hexapod V1

+- Modelled using STL files.
+- Hexapod Model with Basic Functionality and Python Interface

 # Installation Instructions